William-Souza-Santos/DIGITAL_PID_CONTROL_DCDC_CONVERTER/Readme.md

-## FUZZY CONTROL APPLIED TO A BIDIRECTIONAL BUCK-BOOST DC-DC CONVERTER
+# ⚡ FUZZY CONTROL APPLIED TO A BIDIRECTIONAL BUCK-BOOST DC-DC CONVERTER

-This project presents the development of a four-switch bidirectional buck-boost DC-DC converter with a digital control system based on fuzzy logic.
-It is intended for embedded and automotive power applications, ensuring stability, precision, and adaptability in managing energy flows in both directions.
+This project presents the design and implementation of a four-switch bidirectional buck-boost DC-DC converter, featuring a fuzzy logic-based digital control system.
+The converter is designed for embedded and automotive power applications, ensuring stability, precision, and adaptability in bidirectional energy management.

-## CIRCUIT OVERVIEW
+---

+## 🔍 Circuit Overview

 <p align="center">
   <img src="09 - Pictures/Bidirectional_Circuit.png" width="700">
 </p>

+---

-## 🔧 Project Overview
+## 🔧 Project Highlights

-- Implementation of a non-linear fuzzy controller to dynamically regulate the converter's duty cycle.
+- Implementation of a non-linear fuzzy logic controller to dynamically regulate the converter's duty cycle.
-- Simulations performed in MATLAB/Simulink and Proteus for both open- and closed-loop analysis.
+- Simulations conducted in **MATLAB/Simulink** and **Proteus**, covering both open-loop and closed-loop control strategies.
-- Firmware developed for an ATmega328P microcontroller to enable real-time control.
+- Embedded firmware developed for the **ATmega328P** microcontroller to enable real-time control.
-- Complete printed circuit board (PCB) design including schematic, layout, and 3D rendering.
+- Complete **PCB design**, including schematic capture, PCB layout, and 3D visualization.

+---

 ## 🎯 Objective

-To develop a high-efficiency, bidirectional DC-DC converter capable of operating in buck, boost, and buck-boost modes, while maintaining output voltage regulation under varying load and input conditions.
+To design and validate a high-efficiency bidirectional DC-DC converter capable of operating in buck, boost, and buck-boost modes, maintaining stable output voltage under varying load and input conditions.

+---

 ## 🚗 Motivation: Automotive and Beyond

-The main motivation behind this project is the increasing need for reliable DC-DC power conversion in automotive electronics.
-Modern vehicles integrate numerous electronic control units (ECUs) operating at different voltage levels.
-A bidirectional buck-boost converter is essential to enable safe power flow between modules and energy storage systems (e.g., batteries, supercapacitors).
+The primary motivation for this project lies in the growing demand for reliable DC-DC power converters in **automotive systems**, where multiple ECUs operate at different voltage levels.
+A bidirectional buck-boost converter ensures safe and efficient energy flow between these modules and energy storage systems such as batteries or supercapacitors.

-While tailored for **automotive applications**, this solution is also suitable for other domains requiring bidirectional power control, such as:
+Although tailored for automotive use, the converter is also applicable to:

-- Battery management systems (BMS)
+- 🔋 Battery Management Systems (BMS)
-- Renewable energy systems
+- ☀️ Renewable Energy Systems
-- Industrial automation
+- 🏭 Industrial Automation
-- Aerospace power electronics
+- ✈️ Aerospace Power Electronics

-## CIRCUIT OVERVIEW PROTEUS
+---

+## 🧪 Simulation: Circuit in Proteus

 <p align="center">
   <img src="09 - Pictures/Monitoring.png" width="400">